 It’s important to pick a subject that will capture your readers’ attention and hold it.
 You can select a target niche market, but you will need to make sure your book will appeal to those people.

-One day, about a year ago, a lady called and asked if I would help to write her memoirs.
+One day, about a year ago, a lady called and asked if I would help to write her memoir.
 After speaking to her I determined that her life story would not make a good book.
 Not everyone’s does.
 However, she had a wonderful niche market, a side business that was flourishing.
-I advised her to start working on a nonfiction ebook about that.
+I advised her to start working on a nonfiction eBook about that.

 Determine the problems your reader needs to solve

 The first step will be to determine who your reader is.
 “Everyone” is not a good answer.
 It’s way too general.

 In the case of Chess Is Child’s Play – Teaching Techniques That Work, we determined that our primary reader would be parents who do not play chess.
-Yes, the book is applicable to grandparents and educators, as well as well-established chess coaches, but they aren’t our target reader.
+Yes, the book is applicable to grandparents and educators, as well as well-established chess coaches, but they weren’t our target reader.

 With Joshua’s Missing Peace, the target market was parents of children who are having a medical crisis.
 Of course, I want all parents to read our book, but realistically parents of children in similar situations to Joshua’s would be searching for this book.

 Create a table of contents

 Before you start writing your book, you need to create an outline or table of contents.
 Consider what your readers will want to learn and put the information in an order that will help them gain the knowledge quickly, making sure that each concept builds on the previous ones.

 Next, it will help you to write down paragraph summaries for each chapter.
 Ask yourself, Why do I feel a certain subject deserves a spot in my book?